Concordium/concordium-rosetta/README.md

 docker run --rm --network=host concordium-rosetta <args...>
 ```

-See also [`docker-compose.yaml`](./docker-compose.yaml) for an easy way of spinning up instance with
+See also [`docker-compose.yaml`](./docker-compose.yaml) for an easy way of
-sensible defaults using Docker Compose.
+building and/or deploying an instance with sensible defaults using Docker Compose.

 ## Rosetta